fbpx

 These are some of the most common questions we receive from the community.
 We have plenty of resources to share if you can’t find something here.
 Reach out to us.
 We’re here to help.

-Yes, customers can decline the transition and change back to their previous rate plan or choose another Time-of-Use rate.
-Rate plans can be viewed on the PG&E website.
-Customers can also use the PG&E Rate Comparison Tool to figure out which rate plan is best for them.
+You can see an overview of residential rate options here.
+Rate plans can be viewed on your PG&E portal, where you can also use the PG&E Rate Comparison Tool to figure out which rate plan is best for you.

-This statewide transition, directed by the California Public Utilities Commission, aims to better align electricity demand with clean energy generation from renewables, especially solar energy during the middle of the day.
+SVCE buys clean electricity from clean and renewable sources to meet the total annual demand of its customers.
+But generation of that clean energy fluctuates hourly meaning that syncing your energy use to times of the day when renewables are plentiful can benefit the entire grid.
 Reducing demand during the evening peak reduces the need to ramp up fossil fuel (e.g. natural gas) plants as solar facilities power down.
 Reducing natural gas use will lower emissions across the state.
 This transition will help California expand its clean power supply, and encourage customers to utilize clean power when it’s the most plentiful and lowest-cost.